ModDota/moddota.github.io/_articles/scripting-introduction.md

 ### Game Logic - Barebones Structure

 To understand the core structure of the Dota Lua environment, I’ll be explaining the contents of a simplified Barebones.
-Get one of these from [this repository](https://github.com/MNoya/barebones/), and head to the vscripts folder.
+Go to [this repository](https://github.com/MNoya/barebones/), and head to the vscripts folder.

 In every single gamemode, a file named addon_game_mode.lua must be present.
 While it is possible to add the game logic to this file (and in fact, valve did so in their holdout example), it is recommended that you reserve this file only for this 3 functions: